Difference Between Method Overloading and Method Overriding in Java

 Have you ever thought about how you can use the same method name for different tasks in Java?
 Or how does a child class change the behavior of its parent method?
 What if you want to reuse method names without writing completely new ones?
-And how does Java know which version of a method to run during compile-time or at runtime?
+And how does Java determine which version of a method to execute when dealing with compile-time vs runtime polymorphism in Java?

 In this article, we will understand the concepts of Method Overloading and Method Overriding, the key differences between them, and when and how to use them effectively.